kazitanvirahsan/Zend2-Integrating-Commons/README.md

-Zend2 Integrating commons is an integration of
+Zend2 Integrating commons is simply an integration of some common Zend 2 features as below

 1. ZF2 Authentication
 2. ZF2 CRUD